-Brighthouse Financial: Why The Stock Is Down After Solid Q3
+Brighthouse Financial: Why The Stock Is Down After A Solid Q3

 So what is the reason?

 On October 23, we informed ‘Banking on Financials’ subscribers that MetLife would most likely divest its remaining stake in Brighthouse through an exchange offer.
-We argued that it would be effectively a new buyback program and hence it would be positive for MetLife and negative for BrightHouse.
+We argued that it would be effectively a new buyback program and hence it would be positive for MetLife and negative for Brighthouse.
 As a reminder, following the spin-off, MET owns a 19% stake in BHF.

 On November 1, MetLife officially announced that it does intend to divest its remaining ownership in BHF through an exchange offer for MetLife common stock during 2018.
 Importantly, in 2008, MetLife did an exchange offer to dispose its stake in Reinsurance Group of America (RGA).
 MetLife offered its shareholders to exchange their shares for shares of RGA.

 MetLife, Inc. announced today that it has commenced an offer to its stockholders to exchange all or some of their shares of MetLife common stock for 29,243,539 shares of class B common stock of Reinsurance Group of America, Incorporated.
 This offer is being made in connection with the companies’ June 2, 2008 announcement of MetLife’s intent to split-off substantially all of its 52% interest in RGA.